 Should any dispute arise concerning the interpretation of the Statutes, it is the Board’s responsibility to settle the matter.

-Anything that should not have been provided for by these statutes will fall under the provisions of Title III of the Law of 27 June 1921 on the not for profit associations, international not for profit associations and foundations.
+Anything that should not have been provided for by these statutes will fall under the provisions of the BCCA of 23 March 2019.